 More than a little chagrined, we started asking some very simple questions:

 Sourcetable is the answer to these questions.

 Sourcetable is a spreadsheet with all the calculation functions and collaboration features you’ve come to expect, and many you didn’t know you needed until now.
-Sourcetable makes it easy to connect and sync to your business data, whether it’s on a database like MySql or Redshift, or whether it lives in SaaS applications like Segment, Salesforce, Xero, Hubspot and Stripe (and many more).
+Sourcetable makes it easy to connect and sync to your business data, whether it’s on a database like MySql, Postgres or Redshift, or whether it lives in SaaS applications like Segment, Salesforce, Xero, Hubspot and Stripe (and many more).

 Sourcetable leverages cloud computation so you can run complex queries over million of rows in seconds, using the spreadsheet formulas you already know (no thanks, SQL and R!).
 Sourcetable also makes it easy to present and share your data in mobile-friendly dashboards at the touch of a button.

 For more advanced users, Sourcetable introduces many features that programmers already rely on: variable assignment, fuzzy search, and tab forwarding.
 We’re also building an extensive API so you can build powerful workflows into Sourcetable without ever having to leave your keyboard.

 This is 2020.
 We are connected humans with connected minds.
 Live data is not just a paradigm, it is a prerequisite for building business machines that are always on and always working for us.
 The next billion spreadsheet users aren’t going to settle for any less.

 Enjoy the superpowers, and remember: with great power comes great responsibility!